 How to become a member

-- You become part of our Stay Grounded e-mail list and provide an active spokesperson
+- You are part of our Stay Grounded e-mail list and provide an active spokesperson.
+We expect list members to share all significant information and report back to their groups.

-- You can or should actively participate in our consensus-based decision making and in our activities (network meetings, actions, etc.)
+- You’re invited to participate in our consensus-based decision making and in our activities (network meetings, actions, etc.)

 - You help us spread our position paper, make it visible on your website and try your best to work towards the vision presented in the paper

-- Your organisation’s logo will be included in our “members” section of the website, as well as a link to your website.
-If you as a local anti-aviation group don’t have a website but would like to have a site for your group, we offer you a subpage
+- Your organisation’s logo is included in our “members” section of the website, as well as a link to your website.
+If you as a local anti-aviation group don’t have a website but would like to have a site for your group, we offer you a subpage.

 If you hesitate to become a member, you can still support us by different means.